Six primary steps for CO2 value chain

 Working across the full Carbon Transport and Storage spectrum

-At AGR, in collaboration with our sister company Longitude, we operate and maintain CCS projects over the entire value chain – from vessel evaluation, transportation, subsurface through to full drilling project management and third-party verification, asset repurposing and to ensure CO2 remains underground.
+At AGR, in collaboration with our sister company Longitude, we operate and maintain CCS projects over the entire value chain – from vessel evaluation, transportation, subsurface through to full drilling project management and third-party risk assessment, asset repurposing and to ensure CO2 remains underground.

 - Feasibility studies – including petrophysics, reservoir modelling and simulation of CO2 plume movement, CO2 well costing